aranhaqg/go_case_challenge/README.md

 ## Future Improvements

 * Use ActiveModel Serializer to handle better serialization/deserialization.
-* Implement authentication and authorization.
+* Implement authentication.
+* Check tests coverage.
 * Improve security with Rack Attack to protect from bad clients.
 Can be used to prevent brute-force passwords attacks, scrapers and throttling requests from IP addresses for example.
 * Scan code to look for security vulnerabilities with Brakeman.
 * Use Command Pattern to improve performance at Controllers